Sunday, December 05, 2010

 CHEAPIES

-1. Java House [3-2011] on Queen or Red Room on Spadina - So cheap.
+1. Java House [11-2012] on Queen - So cheap.
 Umm like $6 after tax and tip for bacon, eggs, toast (excellent thick delicious toast), home fries and fruit or salad.
 And never a line.
-The food is basically the same at both places.
-These places haven't changed for like, 5 years, they're pretty reliable.
+This place hasn't changed for years, it's pretty reliable.

 2. Roaming around Kensington Market [um, all the time?].
 So many options, so little time!
 I like to start with a Spudagel from My Market Bakery (tell them you want it heated) and roam from there.
 Salsa's also makes a good stop (for taquitos) as do the various Latin grocery stores (for pupusas).
 I also find it hard to say no to a Patty King double.